casoon/dragonfly/GOOGLE-FONTS-LICENSE.md

 ## About the Included Fonts

-This library contains the following Google Fonts:
+This library contains the following Google Fonts in the `/fonts` directory:

 - Roboto
 - Open Sans